 The difference between a tent standing firm and collapsing around you in a storm is often down to how well it has been pitched, and indeed whether the manufacturers instructions have been followed.

-Now, you often find some tent manufacturers suggesting their quick pitch tents can be erected in one minute or less, but that assumes you aren't going to peg it down.
-Which is ironic given they invalidate warrantees if the tent is damaged because their instructions haven't been followed.
+Now, you often find some manufacturers suggesting their quick pitch tents can be erected in one minute or less, but that assumes you aren't going to peg it down.
+Which is ironic given they invalidate warrantees if any damage is caused because instructions weren't followed.

 Anyway, enough venting.
 Here are our tips for properly pitching and maintaining your tent: